Coming June 9, 2017

 Who is able to take part in the Try-Athlon?

 All children ages 6 and up are welcome to register for this event with the support of their classroom or school-based teacher.

 Are there any additional fees outside of the $30 registration fee?

-Participants are responsible for gathering their own race kit and ensuring that their race kit is dropped off at the Tri-Leisure Centre (north gym) on June 9, 2016 from 5-8pm.
+Participants are responsible for gathering their own race kit and ensuring that their race kit is dropped off at the Tri-Leisure Centre (north gym) on a date to be determined.